Gravitational-wave tails of memory: Solution of the wave equation at cubic order

 where the all-integrated terms are shown in the first line.
 Since $P_m(x)$, $R_m(x)$ and $\Pi_\ell(x,y)$ as well as all their derivatives are perfectly integrable as $x\rightarrow 1^+$, we can safely take the $r\to+\infty$ expansion, and we obtain the explicit ``polylogarithmic'' structure

-The same reasonning applied to the ``$L$''-kernel also gives a polylogarithmic structure but in this case with powers of the logarithm up to three:
+The same reasoning applied to the ``$L$''-kernel also gives a polylogarithmic structure but in this case with powers of the logarithm up to three:

-Again, a beautiful check of the radiative construction of the metric in Sec.~\ref{sec:radMPM}, is that all these explicitely determined far zone logarithms will be compensated by those induced by the applied gauge transformations, notably the one described in Eqs.~\eqref{eq:gaugeMbarijxMbarij}.
+Again, a beautiful check of the radiative construction of the metric in Sec.~\ref{sec:radMPM}, is that all these explicitly determined far zone logarithms will be compensated by those induced by the applied gauge transformations, notably the one described in~\eqref{eq:gaugeMbarijxMbarij}.

 In practical computations, it is easier to compute the full kernels ${}_{1,m}K_\ell(\rho, \tau, r)$ and ${}_{1,m}L_\ell(\rho, \tau, r)$, and then to remove the logarithmic dependencies to obtain the reduced asymptotic kernels ${}_{1,m}\overline{K}_\ell(\rho, \tau)$ and ${}_{1,m}\overline{L}_\ell(\rho, \tau)$.
 However, computing the two later quantities directly from their explicit expressions~\eqref{subeq:expressionK1bar} and~\eqref{subeq:expressionL1bar} yields, of course, the same result.